How to Open a Can of Paint

 - Paint bucket

-2. Dab a spot of the paint on the side of the can and the can lid.
-This quickly identifies the type of paint sheen and color inside the can.
+With the lid removed, dab a spot of the paint on the side of the can and the can lid.
+This quickly identifies the type of paint sheen and color inside the can for future home projects or paint touch-ups.
+You want to avoid opening paint cans when you can if you’re just checking the color inside.

-3. Slide the wet paint lid into a plastic zip-closure bag or the plastic pouches left over from making a trash-bag apron.
+Slide the wet paint lid into a plastic zip-closure bag.
 Sliding the lid into plastic prevents the paint from drying, stops the lid from dripping paint, and provides a clean lifting tab to be able to open, pour, and close the can as needed.
+Keep the plastic on the lid until you’re ready to reseal the paint can for future storing.

-4. Punch holes in the groove inside of the rim, called the lid well, with a hammer and nail or with the sharp point of the 5-in-1 tool and a mallet.
+Next, punch holes in the groove inside of the rim, called the lid well, with a hammer and nail or with the sharp point of the 5-in-1 tool and a mallet.
 The holes allow excess paint to drain back into the can.
+This rim catches a lot of excess paint as you pour and scrape brushes on the side of the can.
 This technique will also ensure that after the project is finished, the lid can set and seal properly into the can for storage.